If you're planning a trip to the French Alps and you live in Europe, why not take the train and signRead More

 My personal view is that most ski tourers are from a generation that never wore helmets skiing when they were younger so wearing a helmet seems un-necessary and alien to them – a bit like wearing a seatbelt in the back seat!

 They are good skiers who rarely fall and can control their route so they think the risk of colliding with a tree or rock is pretty low.
 The natural assumption for them is that the only real advantage would be if they were caught in a rock fall or avalanche.
-Even then some will say that the chances of a helmet saving you from an avalanche triggered collision with a tree is pretty low so what is the point?
+Even then some will say that the chances of a helmet saving you from an avalanche triggered collision with a rock or tree is pretty low so what is the point?

 Fast forward 20 years and I think the current generation of young helmet wearing downhill skiers who choose to go ski touring will do so wearing a helmet!